 4. Coupon in Walmart clearance or the travel section for freebies and moneymakers.

-If you’re a savvy Walmart couponer, you can even score some freebies and moneymakers!
+If you’re an expert at Walmart couponing, you can even score some freebies and moneymakers inside the store!
 Here’s how:

-- The $1 trial-size section at Walmart is a great place to score free products if you’ve got a manufacturer coupon!
-You’ll receive the overage (moneymaker!) if the coupon value exceeds the item price.
-Just be aware of the fine print — it may exclude trial/travel size items.
+- The $1 trial-size section at Walmart is a great place to score free products if you’ve got a manufacturer coupon.
+You’ll receive money back if the coupon value exceeds the item price.
+Just be aware of the fine print — it may exclude trial/travel-size items.

 - Combining (stacking) coupons with clearance items is another great way to find moneymakers.
-For example, I saw a deal for a hand soap that was on clearance for $0.75 and with a $1.00/1 coupon became a $0.25 moneymaker.
+For example, we saw a deal for a hand soap that was on clearance for $0.75 and with a $1.00/1 coupon, it became a $0.25 moneymaker.

-- We haven’t seen name brands at Walmart Dollar Shop yet, but since they have stuff as cheap as a buck, you can expect some freebies once they do.
+- We haven’t seen name brands at the Walmart Dollar Shop yet, but since they have stuff as cheap as a buck, you can expect some freebies once they do carry name brands.

 5. You can use BOGO coupons at Walmart, but not if there’s a percentage involved.

-Walmart accepts BOGO manufacturer coupons, but they do have a few rules:
+Walmart accepts BOGO (buy 1 get 1) manufacturer coupons, but they do have a few rules: